UAE exchange house Al Ansari seeks up to $210 million in IPO

 The firm is targeting a minimum dividend of 600 million dirhams for 2023, to be paid out in October and in April next year.

-The offer price range implies a minimum dividend yield of about 7.77% to 8.00% in financial year 2023, Al Ansari said in the statement.
+The offer price range implies a minimum dividend yield of about 7.77% to 8.00% in the 2023 financial year, Al Ansari said in the statement.

 Abu Dhabi Commercial Bank, EFG Hermes UAE and Emirates NBD Capital are joint global coordinators for the IPO.